Kianoush-h/AppCloser/README.md

  # Future
- You can modify this project to obseve any folder anywhere in your system.
-Also,  if you implement this project in your work place, you can get a notification via any social media to get an update regarding any change in your files.
+ You can modify this project in a way that you can combine this script with a telegram bot and activate it remotely.